Kong/docs.konghq.com/app/_src/gateway/migrate-to-new-dns-client.md

 ---
 title: Migrate to the new DNS client
 ---
 This guide walks you through migrating from the old DNS client to the new one.
-The new DNS client introduces and new standardized way to configure a service, and helps improve performance.
+The new DNS client introduces a new standardized way to configure a service, and helps improve performance.

 ## Migrate the DNS client configuration